wheelercj/chriswheeler.dev/content/posts/running-terminal-commands-with-python.md

     print(err.stderr)
 ```

-Notice in the example above how you can pass a dictionary to the `env` parameter when a command needs environment variables.
+Notice in the example above how you can pass a dictionary to the `env` argument when a command needs environment variables.

 The subprocess module is great, but sometimes Python has an easier way to do things.
 For example, to check whether a command exists or get its executable's path, you can use `shutil.which`: